The Horton-Strahler number of Galton-Watson trees with possibly infinite variance: Introduction

 (namely that $\mu$ is not supported by a proper additive subgroup of $\mathbb{Z}$) because this implies that $\P(\#\tau=n)>0$ for all $n$ that are large enough.
-Then, we prove the following. \begin{theorem} Assume that $\mu$ is critical and aperiodic and that it belongs to the domain of attraction of a stable law of index $\alpha\in(1,2]$.
-Then, the following convergence holds in probability.
+Then, we prove the following. \begin{theorem} Assume that $\mu$ is critical and non-trivial, aperiodic and that it belongs to the domain of attraction of a stable law of index $\alpha\in(1,2]$.
+Then, the following convergence holds in probability:

-\end{theorem} This extends the work of Brandenberger, Devroye \& Reddad \cite{brandenberger} who proved the $\alpha = 2$ case under the assumption that $\mu$ has a finite variance.
+\end{theorem} \noi This extends the work of Brandenberger, Devroye \& Reddad~\cite[Theorem 1.1]{brandenberger} who proved the $\alpha = 2$ case under the assumption that $\mu$ has a finite variance.
+Let us also mention that (\ref{alphacvs}) holds true when $\mu$ is not aperiodic by restricting to the $n$ such that $\P(\#\tau=n)>0$.

-Our proof of Theorem \ref{stable_HS_order} relies on results in Duquesne \cite{duquesne_contour_stable} on the height of $\alpha$-stable trees and in Kortchemski \cite{kortchemski_simple} on the asymptotic behavior of the positive excursion of the random walk $(W_n)_{n\in \mathbb N}$.
-These results are recalled precisely in Section \ref{limtheosec}, Proposition \ref{height_stable_cond}.
-Let us mention that (\ref{alphacvs}) holds true when $\mu$ is not aperiodic by restricting to the integers such that $\P(\#\tau=n)>0$.
+Our strategy to prove Theorem~\ref{stable_HS_order} is new and involves linking $\HS(\tau)$ with the height of $\tau$ with Proposition~\ref{maj_hauteur_selon_H_general}.
+We then rely on a limit theorem of Duquesne~\cite{duquesne_contour_stable} on the height of $\alpha$-stable trees, and control the local conditioning $\P (\, \cdot \, | \, \# \tau =n)$ with an absolute continuity result of Kortchemski~\cite{kortchemski_simple} on positive excursions of random walks.
+These results are recalled as Proposition~\ref{height_stable_cond} in Section~\ref{limtheosec}.

-\noi \textbf{The $1$-stable cases.} In these more complex cases, we need to specify a converging sequence of rescaled centered sums of $\mu$-distributed independent random variables.
-More precisely, we denote by $(W_n)_{n\in \mathbb{N}} $ a (left-continuous) random walk starting at $W_0= 0$, whose jump law is given by
+\paragraph*{The $1$-stable cases} In these more complex cases, we need to specify a converging sequence of rescaled centered sums of $\mu$-distributed independent random variables.
+Let $(W_n)_{n\in \mathbb{N}} $ be a (left-continuous) random walk starting at $W_0= 0$, whose jump law is given by